ywamsendai/ywamsendai-docs/docs/lifeinjapan/gettingsettled.md

 - Register as a local resident
 - Register for the *national health insurance*
-- Register for the *national pension* system (and apply to be exempt as you will likely be considered low-income)
+- Register for the *national pension* system
 - Apply for a *My Number* card
 - Make a seal
 - Open a bank account